Part 1: Cloudflare ZTNA — Web Filtering

 Implementation

-I will use the same github project from part1 to create cloudflare resources.
+I will use the same CloudflareZeroTrustNetwork github project from part0 to create the required cloudflare resources for web filtering.

-All the Cloudflare categories are defined in a terraform file.
+All the Cloudflare categories are defined as a variable in a dedicated terraform file.
 Each category is commented out by default — uncomment the ones you want to block.
 I have already uncommented a few to get you started.

 For testing I am using social media websites as the target — and honestly, thanks to Australia for banning social media for under 16s, this example feels very timely. 😀